highkite/pdfAnnotate/README.md

 Note that there are more optional parameters available, as described in [Configuration Options](#configurationOptions).
 Also note, that a text annotation is a **Markup** annotation.

 **Note** The underline annotation is not displayed by the PDFjs renderer.
 However, it is displayed in the chrome PDF viewer.
 Sometimes it is wrongly rendered.
 In the Ubuntu Gnome PDF viewer *Evince* it is displayed as *overline*.
+Use the `createDefaultAppearanceStream()` option to support all PDF renderers.

 Example usage: